Borders-None/lessons-2020-autumn-advanced/advanced_16_HTTP_API_POST/README.md

-# DOM Manipulation & Events
+# HTTP API – POST

 Let's create a little email web app which shows you your emails and lets you read them.
+In this example we both fetch emails from a remote server on the internet and allow you to post new emails to a server (that you will run locally on your computer, but in reality it could also be on the internet).

 ## Postman